Dear reader of ADxS.org, please excuse the disruption.

 Note:

-Gray’s BIS / BAS system, Connor and Gray’s FFFS system and the distinction between ADHD-HI and ADHD-I subtypes are recognized standard models.
+Gray’s BIS / BAS system, Connor and Gray’s FFFS system and the distinction between the ADHD-HI and ADHD-I subtypes are recognized standard models.
 The explanation of the ADHD-HI and ADHD-I subtypes as stress phenotypes is a hypothesis developed by us.

 4. Stress response patterns in healthy people